HauwaAguillard/Portfolio/README.md

 # Portfolio
 This is my portfolio- contains a little about me, my workflow, and sample projects I have worked on.
-If you like my portfolio layout, feel free to use my layout and make it your own.
+If you like my portfolio layout, feel free to use.